 - They’ve included everything in their hosting to help you create a thorough site like theirs.

-- This is an important step toward ensuring that your website is solid.
+- This is an important step toward ensuring that your static website is solid.

-- Performance: There’s a huge infrastructure supporting AWS hosting services.
+- Performance: There’s a huge AWS infrastructure supporting its hosting services.
 Therefore the sites that use AWS hosting perform well (e.g., load fast, almost 100% uptime).

-- Flexibility: AWS hosting is a type of cloud hosting which is known to be easily scalable.
-For businesses whose traffic surges at certain times (e.g., the holiday season), it’s important to have a web hosting plan that accommodates these needs.
+- Flexibility: AWS hosting is a type of cloud hosting that is known to be easily scalable.
+For businesses whose website traffic surges at certain times (e.g., the holiday season), it’s important to have a web hosting plan that accommodates these needs.

 - Payment model: AWS hosting uses a pay-as-you-go model.
 This is great for businesses whose traffic ebbs and flows because you only pay for what you need.

-- Global footprint: Although you might not think about it, you should know that geography plays a role in how your web host performs.
+- Global footprint: Although you might not think about it, you should know that geography plays a role in how your web hosting service performs.

 - This is why your site loads slowly for people who are located far away from your host’s servers.

-- This won’t be a factor when using AWS hosting because its servers are set up in availability zones so there’s always a server nearby.
+- This won’t be a factor when using Amazon Web Services hosting because its servers are set up in availability zones so there’s always a virtual server nearby.

 - Compatibility: AWS hosting is compatible with all the main content management systems (CMS), platforms, and programming languages.